-Businesses, facilities, buildings and government offices in affected areas can expect to experience network downtime, impairing emergency response and recovery efforts, disrupting business activities, and impacting the ability to keep mission-critical operations running smoothly.
+Businesses, facilities, buildings and government offices in hurricane-affected areas can expect to experience network downtime, impairing emergency response and recovery efforts, disrupting business activities, and impacting the ability to keep mission-critical operations running smoothly.

 “Continuity during disasters is imperative for businesses and government agencies,” says Mike Cook, executive vice president of sales and marketing for Hughes Network Systems.

 Investigating Irma: What Today’s Hurricanes Mean for Building Design

 Learn what did and didn’t stand up to the storm with structural engineer William L. Coulbourne.
 Listen now >>

 “Broadband satellite services provide network connectivity that continues to operate when terrestrial networks, including cell towers, are severely damaged.
 Incorporating satellite services into emergency planning and response activities enables businesses and government agencies to maintain uninterrupted internet connections needed to facilitate disaster response and day-to-day operations such as sending and receiving emails, processing orders, sharing information and checking inventory.
 We encourage businesses and government agencies to follow our recommendations to ensure that they stay connected during the hurricane season.”

 [Read also: 10 Common Mistakes in Your Emergency Action Plan]

 Hughes offers some tips to make it through hurricane season with your operations unhindered:

 - Have a back-up generator and plenty of batteries on hand.
 Maintaining electrical power will be a top priority.
 Without electrical power, you will not be able to maintain your internet connection.